 This process has several steps.
 Prenotification – this step has to be fulfilled at least 6 months before the notification itself.
 Nowadays the process of notification has been completed only by Germany (September 2017) and Italy (September 2018).
 After the notification, the states have 12 months to start accepting means of electronic identification of the specific state.
 Portugal, Belgium, Italy, Estonia, Croatia, Luxemburg, Spain and United Kingdom are in prenotification phase.
 You can find the current list of the states and their state of notification on the portal of European Commission.

 Login in is currently enabled with eIDAS Node.
-You have to be foreign natural person with German ID card or with residence card of foreigner living in Germany.
+You have to be foreign natural person with German ID card or with residence card of foreigner living in Germany or person with an electronic identification device issued in Italy under the Public Digital Identity System (SPID).
 Foreigner with this kind of ID card or Residence card with electronic chip, can log in to the Central Government Portal (slovensko.sk) and also to other portals, which use single logging in (WebSSO) through the Central Government Portal (slovensko.sk) and technically accept this kind of authentication means.

 Identification from other states will be added to the Central Government Portal IAM gradually in accordance with notified process within the meaning of the European Parliament and Council of the EU Regulation 910/2014 from the 23th of July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC.

 Electronic mailbox of the foreigner to whom the electronic mailbox will be established based on identifier is not activated for delivery, foreigner has to do it by himself.
 Range of services depends on Slovak legislation and individual authorities.
 Electronic mailbox is linked to an identifier, which is sent through eIDAS.
-In case of Germany, the identifier changes with every new ID card.
+In case of Germany and Italy, the identifier changes with every new ID card.

 In case of lost or issue of a new ID card, an foreigner has to contact National Agency for Network and Electronic Services (NASES) and request access to the old electronic mailbox by letter request (the unique identifier sent by eIDAS Node must be mentioned) because of loss of access to the old electronic mailbox and a new electronic mailbox was created to him.